Converg3nce/matic-docs/docs/develop/getting-started.md

     Using Matic as a transactions layer in your DApp deployed on Mainnet, you can get started with getting your tokens mapped by us.

-    - Getting your tokens mapped on Matic: 👋🏼Ping us on [http://bit.ly/matic-technical-group](http://bit.ly/matic-technical-group)
+    - Getting your tokens mapped on Matic: Read about mapping [here](https://docs.matic.network/docs/develop/advanced/mapping-assets)

 ### **🌱 Building a new dApp on Matic?**